genomaths/seqalignments/README.md

 15. "GCA_009914755.1_genomic_genbank.fna.gz"
 16. "GCA_011064465.1_genomic_genbank.fna.gz"

 The blast match was accomplished on the positive strand.
+The list of CDS files carrying the corresponding aligments is carried in the file named "cds_list.RData", which can be read in R.